aserbremen/Multi-Robot-Graph-SLAM/README.md

 ```
 ## Changelog

+- 2025-08-07: Version 1.3.0 refactored `mrg_slam` to dynamically use most ROS2 parameters instead of setting member variables in the class during initialization.
+Simplified and removed unused code.
 - 2025-04-23: Added `arm64` Docker support to the Docker images hosted on https://hub.docker.com/repositories/aserbremen.
 - 2025-01-07: Added ROS2 Jazzy Dockerfiles to this repository and images to the Docker Hub.
 - 2024-12-09: Introduced unique IDs (`boost::uuids::uuid`) for each SLAM instance, which are generated at the start of the SLAM node.
 Reworked loop closure detection to properly consider candidates when loading and exchanging graphs between SLAM instances.